cseanburns/journal-issues/manuscript.md

 publishing is harmful.

-In the end, solutions must be rational, evidence-based, and solved collectively.
+In the end, solutions must be rational, evidence-based, reflective, aware of scholarly workflows and interconnections, and solved collectively.
 The internet and the web have been disruptive, but the transition to digital publishing has been slow and left to individual entities to make progress.
-The rush to publish may leave us un-reflective on our practices.
-I sincerely believe that we should always ask ourselves some basic questions:
+I believe that we should always ask ourselves some basic questions:
 What best serves scholarly communication and knowledge sharing?
 Does our current system support what is best?
-How does 'what is best?' vary by discipline?
+How does 'what is best' vary by discipline?

 When digital publishing became available, the affordances offered by print could be